peterk/pimmer/README.md

 ## Install

-Copy the example_env file to .env and edit settings.
+Copy the example_env file to `.env` and edit settings.

-Make sure you have a folder called "data" in the project root folder (jobs and resulting image files will end up here).
+Make sure you have a folder called `data` in the project root folder (jobs and resulting image files will end up here).
+You can map output to a different local folder for the worker in `docker-compose.yml`.

-Run docker-compose up -d
+Run `docker-compose up`.
+Wait a minute until the queue and worker is up.

-The service is now running on http://0.0.0.0:7777
+The service is now running on http://0.0.0.0:7777 .

 ## Example result